sandyavs/mealplanner-wiki/Mealplanner-v2-discussions.md

      - assigned to Bo
      - Bo must create a new bug issue

-11. Steps on how to push code and create MR
+11. Steps on how to push code and create PR
      - git checkout v2
      - git checkout -b {issue#}-{descriptionofissue}
          - ex: git checkout -b 456-display-username